 Written communication skills.
 Throughout the planning and running of their school business students are required to work as a team, giving them the chance to develop their oral communication skills and ability to work as a team.
 Writing a blog adds a new dimension to this as it encourages them to think about how they communicate externally, in the written form.

 Marketing skills.
 Businesses worldwide are harnessing the power of online marketing to spread the word about their products and services, and participants in the School Enterprise Challenge should be doing the same.
 When done well, it’s the most cost-effective way of reaching your customers.
 Make sure to promote your blog after writing it!

 IT and social media skills.
-In today’s world these are a must!
+In today’s world, these are a must!
 We recommend that you let students upload their article into the blogging platform themselves and allow them to promote it on social media.
 [Instructions on how to set up an online blog can be found below]

 Ability to reflect and think critically.
-Writing about their business will give students the chance to look back on their experiences so far, consider how their school business is doing, and think about how they can improve in the future.
+Writing about their business will give students the chance to reflect on their experiences so far, consider how their school business is doing, and think about how they can improve it in the future.
 This will come in very handy when it comes to reporting back to us in their Annual Report!

 More generally, having a blog and updating it regularly is a fantastic way to keep your stakeholders informed about how the business is progressing.
 It’s also a great platform to celebrate achievements and reward your team members for their contribution as the Nirmaan Enterprises team from St. Mark’s Senior Secondary Public School (Meera Bagh) have done in this fantastic post!

 What makes a great blog article?

-Here are our 3 top tips to writing a great blog article:
+Here are our 3 top tips for writing a great blog article:

 - Get students involved.
 The aim of this activity is to give students the chance to reflect on their experience in the business and develop their written communication skills.
 Articles should be written by members of the business team!

 - Keep your articles short, sweet and informative.
-For the purpose of this mini-competition we recommend a length of 200 to 300 words.
+For the purpose of this mini-competition, we recommend a length of 150 to 300 words.
 Anything more than that is too long!